Kabir-Narula/IPC144-Seneca-College/README.md

 - **Feedback and Suggestions**: Have suggestions for improving this repository or community?
 We value your input and are open to enhancements.

 ---

-# 🖥️ C Workshop Assignments Repository

-Welcome to my C Workshop Assignments repository!
-I'm a college student who is passionate about programming, and I've created this public repository to share the C assignments I've been working on during my course.
-These assignments cover various aspects of C and are designed to help fellow students like you improve your coding skills.

 ## 📂 What's Inside?